Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups: Introduction

 \begin{defn}The CNI-radical, or (relatively) characteristically nilpotent radical $\cni(\g)$ of $\g$ is the intersection of all kernels of all semisimple self-derivations of $\g$.
 We say that $\g$ is {\em essentially flexible} if $\cni(\g)=\{0\}$, and {\em flexible} if it admits an invertible self-derivation.\end{defn}

+This seems to be new notions.
+We say that an ideal is {\em characteristic} if it is invariant under all automorphisms (beware that there exist alternative definitions of characteristic ideals, for instance in the case of Lie algebra).
 The CNI-radical is a nilpotent characteristic ideal.
 Classically, $\g$ is called characteristically nilpotent if $\cni(\g)=\g$, or equivalently if every self-derivation of $\g$ is nilpotent; the smallest nonzero examples are 7-dimensional, see the survey by Ancochea and Campoamor \cite{AC}.
 By elementary arguments, the CNI-radical is well-behaved with respect to extensions, in the sense that $\cni(L\ot_K\g)=L\ot_K\cni(\g)$, and being essentially flexible or flexible is invariant by taking field extensions.
 Every characteristically nilpotent characteristic ideal is contained in $\cni(\g)$; however in a nilpotent Lie algebra, $\cni(\g)$ is not always characteristically nilpotent, see the example in \S\ref{cnincn}.

 The CNI-radical is also the intersection of fixed point sets in $\g$ of all connected sub-tori in $\Aut(\g)$.